A Haiku is a poem. Short and sweet But why haiku on a celebrant’s blog page?

 It is not just the perfect wedding dress that makes your day perfect, but a ceremony that is a true reflection of the bride and groom, enjoyable for all the guests and quite memorable.

-And so here is part three of an insight into a creative writing workshop by the marvelous leader Glenda O’Sullivan.
+And so here is part two of an insight into a creative writing workshop by the marvellous leader Glenda O’Sullivan.
 And a little glimpse of my writing, when I get creative.

 It was the end of a day’s creative writing workshop led by creative workshop queen, Glenda.
 I was delightfully tired.
 It had been a day of challenge and stimulation.

 Glenda’s provocative style and generous gifts made the day deliciously productive.
 The group had written many words.
 But the end of the day lent itself to the short and sweet.

 Our teacher reintroduced me to the art of haiku; Simple.
 Short.
 Structured.
 Yet freeing.
 A little like Tango.

 I give you two short Haiku, written in the sultry dusk, lazing on the grass.